athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 22.11.
 Model Evaluation 475

-ˆ Common linear, nonlinear, and ensemble machine learning algorithms.
+- Common linear, nonlinear, and ensemble machine learning algorithms.

-ˆ Multilayer Perceptron.
+- Multilayer Perceptron.

-ˆ Convolutional neural networks, specifically 1D CNNs.
+- Convolutional neural networks, specifically 1D CNNs.

-ˆ Recurrent neural networks, specifically LSTMs.
+- Recurrent neural networks, specifically LSTMs.

-ˆ Hybrids of CNNs and LSTMs such as the CNN-LSTM and the ConvLSTM.
+- Hybrids of CNNs and LSTMs such as the CNN-LSTM and the ConvLSTM.

 #### 22.11Model Evaluation